JoaoMenezes/cataLib/README.md

 cata.duino - Parse serial messages coming from arduino.
 You should use this with the arduino sketch provided with this abstraction.

-cata.logistic - Performing Logistic function. introduced by Curtis Roads on "the computer music tutorial"
+cata.logistic - Logistic function (chaotic data generation) . introduced by Curtis Roads on "the computer music tutorial"

 cata.nodemanager - Recursive node manager.
 Add and Remove an infinite number of Nodes.
 Navigate through a menu and resize each one.